fluencelabs/nox/bench/vm/README.md

 ## A standalone WebAssembly VM benchmark

-A significant number of decentralized projects begins to use WebAssembly as the computation machine of choice.
-While WebAssembly has already been supported for a while by the major browsers, standalone virtual machines are somewhat less common with [WAVM](https://github.com/WAVM/WAVM) probably being the oldest and the most mature.
+WebAssembly has become the computation machine of choice for a significant number of decentralized projects.
+While WebAssembly has already been supported for a while by the major browsers, standalone virtual machines are somewhat less common with [WAVM](https://github.com/WAVM/WAVM) probably being the oldest and most mature.
 Other virtual machines are catching up though.

-For example, [Asmble](https://github.com/cretz/asmble) translates WebAssembly instructions into JVM bytecode which allows it to enjoy Java JIT compiler perks almost for free.
-[Wasmer](https://github.com/wasmerio/wasmer) compiles WebAssembly code into [Cranelift IR](https://cranelift.readthedocs.io/en/latest/ir.html), which is later on translated into executable machine code by [Cranelift](https://github.com/CraneStation/cranelift).
+For example, [Asmble](https://github.com/cretz/asmble)translates WebAssembly instructions into JVM bytecode which allows it to enjoy Java JIT compiler perks almost for free.
+[Wasmer](https://github.com/wasmerio/wasmer) compiles WebAssembly code into [Cranelift IR](https://cranelift.readthedocs.io/en/latest/ir.html) which is later translated into executable machine code by [Cranelift](https://github.com/CraneStation/cranelift).
 Aforementioned WAVM compiles WebAssembly into LLVM which is then translated into machine code as well.
-Not only compilers exist in the stack: Parity develops [wasmi](https://github.com/paritytech/wasmi) – a WebAssembly interpreter in Rust.
+Not only compilers exist in the stack though: Parity develops [wasmi](https://github.com/paritytech/wasmi) – a WebAssembly interpreter in Rust.
 Perlin works on another interpreter named [life](https://github.com/perlin-network/life) in Go.
 There is also another WebAssembly interpreter written in Go: [wagon](https://github.com/go-interpreter/wagon).

 We think it would be nice to (micro)benchmark existing WebAssembly VM implementations to help engineers make a better choice when selecting a VM for their needs.
-It's not the first time when standalone Wasm virtual machines are being benchmarked  – for example, [here](https://github.com/perlin-network/life#benchmarks) you can find benchmark results published by folks from Perlin.
+It’s not the first time standalone Wasm virtual machines are being benchmarked — for example, [here](https://github.com/perlin-network/life#benchmarks) you can find benchmark results published by the folks from Perlin.
 However, we have decided to focus on a somewhat different benchmark methodology.
-We think that lots of applications will load the WebAssembly code once and then keep running it for a long time, which should let JIT compilation to come into effect.
-In this case the benchmark should run long enough so we could see those effects, and that's exactly what we have tried to accomplish.
+We think that lots of applications will load the WebAssembly code once and then keep running it for a long time which should let JIT compilation come into effect.
+In this case, the benchmark should run long enough so we could see those effects, and that’s exactly what we have tried to accomplish.

 Each test in the benchmark was crafted in a way that would prevent the virtual machine from optimizing it using the dead code elimination.
-Most tests also prevent intermediate results memoization and allow to specify an RNG seed to obtain repeatable benchmark results.
-As a semi-mandatory disclaimer, however, we should note that this benchmark is by definition is not comprehensive and might not reflect performance on real life workloads.
+Most tests also prevent intermediate results memoization and allow the specification of an RNG seed to obtain repeatable benchmark results.
+As a semi-mandatory disclaimer, however, we should note that this benchmark is not, by definition, comprehensive and might not reflect performance on real life workloads.

 ### Tests